whykay-01/air-ticket-system/README.md

 This is the repo which contains all the files for the databases final project

-**The documentation will be updated respectively after the main functionality is implemented**
+**The documentation, and the corresponding user guide (including installation procedures) will be updated respectively after the functionality is fully implemented**

 System requirements: